jrthorstensen/thorsky/README.md

 # thorsky
 Python time-and-the-sky programs built mostly on astropy.
+Includes some routines that are lighter-weight and faster than their astropy counterparts while retaining precision adequate for most purposes.

 Unlike the deprecated 'pyskycalc3' this has a setup.py file so it can be installed easily.